rust-lang/reference/src/expressions.md

   : Propagating errors if applied to `Err(_)` and unwrapping if applied to
     `Ok(_)`.
 Only works on the `Result<T, E>` type, and written in postfix notation.

-## Binary operator expressions

-Binary operators expressions are given in terms of [operator precedence](#operator-precedence).

 ### Arithmetic operators